cltl/FrameNetNLTK/README.md

 Please note that the optional attributes must be present in each entry:
 * "incorporated_fe" : null or a Frame Element label, e.g., "Origin".
 * "timestamp" : null (current date) or a list [YEAR, MONTH, DAY], e.g., [2020, 6, 29]
-* "optional_lu_attrs": empty dict or filled with your optional attributes.

 Function 8: local http server
 It is possible to vizualize your FrameNet similar to how FrameNet visualizes it